OfflineIMAP/offlineimap/docs/MANUAL.rst

 UNIX Signals
 ============

-OfflineImap listens to the unix signals SIGUSR1 and SIGUSR2.
+OfflineImap listens to the unix signals SIGUSR1, SIGUSR2, SIGTERM, SIGINT, SIGHUP:

 If sent a SIGUSR1 it will abort any current (or next future) sleep of all accounts that are configured to "autorefresh".
 In effect, this will trigger a